ShemLeon/ShemLeon/README.md

 <p align="left">
 I am a Java/Kotlin Developer
 <br>My journey in IT began at the Technion, where I am graduating in 2025 with a degree in Software Development.
 Over the past 3 years, I've explored various areas, studying C, Python, JavaScript, React, and Cyber, but I was most captivated by working with Java, database development, and mobile app development for Android.
 I also hold a higher education degree in Mechanical Engineering.
-Currently, my studies are coming to an end, and I am actively seeking my first job!

 <br>📚 Received Cisco Introduction certification
 <br>🔭 Licensed Quality Control and Measurement Engineer